bresilla/project_2_robond/README.md

 - three first joints determine position of wrist
 - three last joints make for the orientation of the wrist

+Firstly is important to find the wrist center position then the orientation.
+The wrist center is the intersection of three joints axes.
+So from there to get the position of whist center is quiet simple.
+We are actually given the desired orientation and position where the end-efector should be.
+And we simply transform from there to wrist center for distance d in z axis from end-efector POSE.

+So, first three thetas control position:

 ![alt text][image21]

+Finding theta1, theta2 and theta3 then is just a mater of trigonometric math maneuvers, as seen below:

 ![alt text][image22]

+Now for theta4, 5, and 6.

+From FK, we concluded that T06 = T03 * T36.
+Now from Poosition part of IK, we know T03.
+We need to find the orientation, or transformation from link 3 to 6 - T36.
+So we can derive to this equation: T36 = T03(-1) * R. And we see that the right hand side is completely known.
+The final three thetas can be found as a set of Euler angles corresponding to T36.

+![alt text][image9]

 ### Project Implementation

 #### 1. Fill in the `IK_server.py` file with properly commented python code for calculating Inverse Kinematics based on previously performed Kinematic Analysis.
 Your code must guide the robot to successfully complete 8/10 pick and place cycles.
 Briefly discuss the code you implemented and your results.